-3. State Laws of conservation of energy? | Latest Interview Questions in Mechanical Engineering
+State the Laws of conservation of energy? | Latest Interview Questions in Mechanical Engineering

 According to the laws of conservation of energy, “energy can neither be created nor be destroyed.
 It can only be transformed from one form to another.”

 Is the boiler a closed system? | Latest Interview Questions in Mechanical Engineering

 Which formula forms a link between the Thermodynamics and Electro chemistry? | Latest Interview Questions in Mechanical Engineering

 Gibbs Helmholtz formula is the formula which forms the link between the thermodynamics and electromagnetism.

 ∆Hs/R = [∂ lnp /∂ (1/T)]x